West of England Combined Authority

-The West of England Combined Authority (WECA) is a combined authority within the West of England area, consisting of the local authorities of Bristol, South Gloucestershire, and Bath and North East Somerset.
-The body has its headquarters in the Redcliffe area of Bristol, and is led by the Mayor of the West of England.
-The most recent election for this post took place on 6 May 2021, when the Labour candidate Dan Norris was elected on a turnout of 36%.
+The West of England Combined Authority (WECA), branded as the West of England Mayoral Combined Authority, is a combined authority within the West of England area, consisting of the local authority areas of Bristol, South Gloucestershire, and Bath and North East Somerset.

+The combined authority has its headquarters in the Redcliffe area of Bristol, and is led by the mayor of the West of England.
+The most recent mayoral election took place on 1 May 2025, when the Labour candidate Helen Godwin was elected on a turnout of 30%.

+Since December 2024, the combined authority has branded itself as the West of England Mayoral Combined Authority.
+Its statutory name remains the West of England Combined Authority.